Beardyman: Musical style

 Beardyman further states: "The system is built from the ground up in C++ and Objective-C by Dave Gamble of DMGAudio and employs 15 instances and counting of a partly bespoke version of Sugarbytes' incredible linear-8-way-morph-engine controlled multi-effect 'Turnado'.
 Guitar rig is also used along with Rob Papen's delay.
-The system is controlled using two iPads running bespoke programs using a specially developed high definition, self-reconnecting protocol."
+The system is controlled using two iPads running bespoke programmes using a specially developed high definition, self-reconnecting protocol."

 On 29 November 2012 Beardyman posted a live gig performed in October 2012 in Pune, India, which was the first live gig audio revealed online to solely use the Beardytron 5000 MkII.
 He has stated that the software for the Beardytron 5000 MkII will be available to purchase by the public sometime in 2014.

 On 28 February 2013, Beardyman gave a talk at a TED conference, an 11-minute overview and demonstration of the Beardytron 5000 MkII.
 Before demonstrating the capabilities of the Beardytron 5000, he provides an example of some of the sounds he is capable of making with only his vocal cords, such as crying babies, vinyl record scratching, buzzing flies, overtone singing, various animals, a didgeridoo and beatboxing.
 He then explains that despite his ability to create sounds, the human voice is still intrinsically limited by its physical and biological characteristics.
 He describes his invention as a real-time music production machine.
 He states: "It enables me to, using nothing but my voice, create music in real time as I hear it in my head, unimpeded by any physical restrictions my body might place on me."
 The video was uploaded to the TED.com website, the TEDTalks YouTube channel and Beardyman's website on 2 August 2013.